ozmos/100-days-of-code/r1-log.md

 ### R1D13
 Today went over some of the redux tutorial in **Freecodecamp**.
 I want to incorporate this technology when I rebuild my drum machine with `create-react-app`.
 Also did some **Enki** exercises this morning in the physio office.

+### R1D14
+Finished the redux tutorial on free code camp taking notes.
+Also went through a nice beginners tutorial on youtube to reinforce the basic concepts.
+Tutorial on [https://youtu.be/wZVzeob4ywc](https://youtu.be/wZVzeob4ywc).